tmuncks/docker-pdns-recursor/README.md

 PDNS_dnssec=validate
 ```

-The PowerDNS recursor is configurable via env vars.
+The PowerDNS Recursor is configurable via env vars.
 Every variable starting with `PDNS_` will be inserted into the default `/etc/powerdns/recursor.conf` config file in the following way:

 * Prefix `PDNS_` will be stripped
 * Every `_` will be replaced with `-`

 Example from above config; `PDNS_allow_from=0.0.0.0/0` will become `allow-from=0.0.0.0/0` in `/etc/powerdns/recursor.conf` file.
-This way, you can configure PowerDNS recursor any way you need, within a `docker run` command.
+This way, you can configure PowerDNS Recursor any way you need, within a `docker run` command.

+#### Mounting configuration file

+Another option is to mount a full PowerDNS Recursor configuration on `/etc/powerdns/recursor.conf` in the container.
+In this case, all `PDNS_` environment variables will be ignored.

+### Reference

 You can find [here](https://doc.powerdns.com/recursor/settings.html) all available settings.